bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | We want to distinguish between errors and panics because they may need to be handled differently.
 Depending on the project requirements, we may want, for example, to log panics in an alert monitoring service and log expected errors in the analytics service.
 The easier it is to distinguish them, the less code we'll need to handle those separately. |

-To distinguish panics from domain and infrastructure errors, we can use different error types.
+We can use different error types to distinguish panics from domain and infrastructure errors.

 ### Different Error Types

 In the case of JavaScript, an “error type” is a separate class that extends `Error`.
-In such extensions, we can specify the name and kind of the error, as well as some additional information in separate fields.
+In such extensions, we can specify the name and kind of the error and some additional information in separate fields.

 For example, to distinguish between network errors and validation errors, we can create such types: